 Stainless Steel Option: Ernie Ball Slinky Stainless Steel

-Ernie Ball Slinky Stainless Steel earns its place here because the approved source set gives it a clear stainless-steel identity and a direct contrast against a mainstream nickel-plated family.
+Ernie Ball Slinky Stainless Steel earns its place here because it gives readers a clear stainless-steel contrast against a mainstream nickel-plated family.

 Why it belongs in this comparison: